Metal Gear Solid: Master Collection: Reception

+Vol. 1

-Metal Gear Solid: Master Collection Vol. 1 has received a mixed-to-positive reception among critics.
+Metal Gear Solid: Master Collection Vol. 1 has received a mixed reception among critics.
 The Nintendo Switch version of the compilation was scored the highest at 78/100 on review aggregator website Metacritic, while both the PlayStation 5 and Xbox Series X/S versions garnered a comparatively lower aggregate score of 74/100.
 A common point of praise among reviewers was the comprehensive nature and overall presentation of the games and their associated contents.
 GameSpot writer Richard Wakeling praised the bonus contents included outside the core games, particularly drawing attention towards the inclusion of the Master Book dossiers and screenplays for each respective game.
 Throughout the first year of release Konami implemented significant updates to the collection, trying to address its "rough launch" according to the company.
 While some thought the features should have been in the ports from launch, improved reception followed as a result of these additions.